 The typical types of costs you can claim for are and must be supported by receipts and are wholly, exclusively and necessary for the purposes of your trade activity are:

-• Business phones calls, internet charges (hotels or other mobile)
+– Business phone calls, internet charges (hotels or another mobile)

 £5 Breakfast rate given if an employee leaves their house before 6am

 £5 meal rate where an employee has been away from the usual place of work for more than five hours